-Like most areas of taxation, the answer to this question is “it depends.”
+Is interest on an RV loan tax deductible?
+Like most areas of taxation, the answer to this question is: “It depends.”
 But it’s entirely possible you can deduct the interest on your RV’s loan.

-To qualify, it needs sleeping, cooking and toilet facilities.
-So most class A, B and C motorhomes, fifth wheels and travel trailers should qualify.
-The mortgage or mortgages must be a secured debt (meaning that your home or the RV is used as collateral for the debt), and your total mortgage principal on your first and second homes cannot exceed $750,000 before limitations apply.
+To qualify, the RV must have sleeping, cooking and toilet facilities.
+So most Class A, B and C motorhomes, fifth wheels and travel trailers should qualify.
+In addition, the mortgage or mortgages must be a secured debt (meaning that your home or the RV is used as collateral for the debt).
+Also, the total mortgage principal on your first and second homes cannot exceed $750,000 before limitations apply.

 Another factor is that to claim the mortgage interest you must itemize your deductions.
 Only about 30% of taxpayers do that.
 Most take the standard deduction, so that needs to be examined closely by your professional tax advisor.

-The material presented here is for informational purposes only, and is not intended to provide, and should not be relied on for tax, accounting, or legal advice.
-Readers should consult their own tax, accounting, and legal advisors to discuss their own personal matters.
+We present this material for informational purposes only.
+It is not intended to provide, and should not be relied on, for tax, accounting or legal advice.
+Therefore, readers should consult their own tax, accounting and legal advisors to discuss their own personal matters.